MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/trim-versions.md

 - SPO160
 - SPS150
 - MET150
-description: "This article provides guidance on how to trim existing versions from site, library, or OneDrive Account."
+description: "This article provides guidance on how to trim existing versions from site, library, or OneDrive account."

 ---

-# Trim existing Versions from site, library, or OneDrive(Preview)
+# Trim existing versions from site, library, or OneDrive(Preview)

 > [!CAUTION]
 > Versions deleted using trimming jobs are permanently deleted.
 This deletion workflow bypasses the normal recycle bin retention and deleted versions cannot be recovered.